KrisGoorhuis/pleo-space-rockets/README.md

 Redux was added to keep track of favorites.
 Uneccessary if we're just using local storage for now, but following the logic of preparation over just getting things done, it felt like a reasonable add.
 And I like writing Toolkit slices.
 Persisting data just occurs in the reducers.

 Saving something to favorites or removing it from its non-drawer card are a single click, but they can feel like they're vanishing into the ether when removed from the drawer.
 A confirmation prompt was added because the potential negative consequences were greater.
-Indent on 'ago' was not intentional, but I decided I liked it for the grayed subtext.

-Documentation claims that launches have a unique `flight_id`, but none of their examples contained as much.
-For Redux reducer logic I decided to use `flight_number` as a best alternative, to find that that's what was already used as a key in `launch-pad.tsx`.
+Documentation claimed that launches all have a unique `flight_id`, but none of their examples contained as much.
+For Redux reducer logic I decided to use `flight_number` as a best alternative, only to find that that's what was already used as a key in `launch-pad.tsx`.

-At the risk of overengineering, the app keeps track of which accordion of favorites was last opened.
+At the risk of overengineering, the app also keeps track of which accordion of favorites was last opened.

 # Lessons, Learnings